The Russian Heart Beats For All

 English and Swedish samples available

-This alarmingly prophetic anti-utopia and a bitter social satire from Konstantin Zarubin, a professor at Dalarna University in Sweden, reads unlike any other literary warning.
-Surgically acute, bold, and smart, the novel accentuates the most painful aspects in the social and political catastrophe, from which Russia and Europe suffer today.
+This alarmingly prophetic anti-utopia and bitter social satire by Konstantin Zarubin, a professor at Dalarna University in Sweden, reads unlike any other literary warning.
+Surgically precise, bold, and insightful, the novel highlights the most painful aspects of the social and political catastrophes affecting Russia and Europe today.

 In the alternative 2023 Russia is torn in parts by a civilian war.
 European countries try to cope with millions of refugees from the collapsed Russian state.

-Mira Iskalieva from the last part of the novel is one of this group of deported refugees, a heroine from Svechin’s comic book.
-We follow her story after the deportation to Moscow, where she becomes a sex slave for local gunmen.
-Mira manages to escape.
-With a group of teenagers, she makes another desperate attempt to cross the border of Russia.
+Mira Iskalieva, from the fi nal part of the novel, is one of the deported refugees and a heroine in Svechin’s comic book.
+Her story follows her deportation to Moscow, where she is forced into sex slavery by local gunmen.
+Mira manages to escape and, with a group of teenagers, makes another desperate attempt to cross the Russian border.

 Darkly humorous and frighteningly true to life, Zarubin’s novel is more than a social satire or a warning.
-Zarubin smartly manipulates his readers in translating the novel’s events to the up-to-date news in politics and social life.
-Zarubin shocks with his prophetic insights and his bright and broad picture of Russian-European relations.
+He deftly manipulates readers, translating the novel’s events into a mirror of current political and social realities.
+Zarubin shocks with his prophetic insights and paints a vivid, broad picture of Russian-European relations.

 Book details